oracle-livelabs/multicloud/helidon-mp/generate-project/generate-project.md

     {"message":"Hola Jose!","greeting":null}
     ```

-14. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running.
+14. *Stop the **myproject** application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running*.
+IT IS VERY IMPORTANT, OTHERWISE YOU WILL FACE ISSUES IN THE LAB LATER.